jasonwzt/academic-web/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome!
 I am Zhiting Wu, a PhD candidate in the School of Economics and Finance, University of St Andrews.
-I am a financial/macro-economist specialized in Asset Pricing and Macro-Finance.
+I am a financial/macro-economist specialized in Theoretical and Empirical Asset Pricing.
 My research interests include Asset Pricing, Macro-Finance, and Macroeconomics.
 I am also very interested in the application of microeconomic data to quantitative macroeconomic models.

 I am on the 2020-2021 job market and will be available for interviews during the next few months.